Pasig: Today

+Mandaluyong has the fifth-highest per capita GDP of the country at (US$10,200).

 The western part of the city is where most of Pasig's financial resources are primarily concentrated.
 It includes numerous factories, warehouses, establishments and commercial facilities.
 They are primarily situated in Ortigas Center, Pasig proper and along E. Rodriguez Jr. Avenue (C-5) and Ortigas Avenue (R-5 Road).
 Real estate and commercial developments along Mercedes Avenue and other areas near the city center are developing.
 The eastern part was mostly dominated by residential areas but numerous commercial establishments are now being developed along Marcos Highway.
 In the arguably more significant western part of Pasig, east of the city of Mandaluyong and part of the barangay of San Antonio, lies the Ortigas Center.

 Ortigas Center is one of the top business districts in the country.
 Numerous high-rise office buildings, residential condominiums, commercial establishments, schools and malls are situated here.
 The University of Asia and the Pacific is also located here.
 The head office of the Integrated Bar of the Philippines was established in the district.
 The former headquarters of the Philippine Stock Exchange is located along ADB Avenue.
 San Miguel Corporation, owner of one of the largest producers of beer in Asia, also has its headquarters in the district along San Miguel Avenue.
 Situated along Ortigas Avenue is Crowne Plaza, a five-star hotel near Robinsons Galleria.
 Adjacent to Ortigas Center is Capitol Commons, a mixed-use development that was built on the old site of the second Rizal Provincial Capitol.

 Notable developments along E. Rodriguez Jr. Avenue (C-5) include Arcovia City, The Grove by Rockwell, and Ortigas East (formerly Frontera Verde), home of the Tiendesitas market.
 El-Pueblo, a colonial-themed commercial complex in Ortigas Center, provides new concept of cafes, restaurants and bars.
 Metrowalk (formerly Payanig), a commercial hub along Ortigas Avenue and Meralco Avenue, was established in 2005 and comprises shops, depot warehouses, stalls, restaurants and bars.
 Bridgetowne Destination Estates, a 31 ha integrated township development of Robinsons Land, has its Victor Monument and bridge connecting Pasig and Quezon City.
 Parklinks, a 35 ha urban estate, is partly built in Pasig near C-5.

 Government

+The Temporary Pasig City Hall in Bridgetowne.

 Pasig City Hall (before its demolition in 2025).